preetsanjam/Web_Development/HTML/notes.md

 - The textarea is a text input field in a form that allows users to input multi-line information into the form without using multiple, single-line input elements.
 - **Dropdown boxes** in HTML can be created using the `<select>` tag and the `<option>` tag can be used to create the individual options that would be part of the dropdown list.
 - We group a set of checkboxes/radio buttons (so that they are sent under the same query string parameter in URL/request body) by giving each one the same name.
 - The **`<div>` tag** is a container tag used to group a set of elements into a single set.
 It is often used while grouping elements that have some similarities among them in terms of function and design.
+- The `<div>` tag is a block-level element, whereas the `<span>` tag is an inline element.